-Fast forward to a few months ago, and AusAir contacted me again to let me know of their new mask that was launching – the AirWeave.
-This mask promises to improve upon the AirFlex design in many ways, with an emphasis on increasing the device’s breathability.
+A few months ago, AusAir contacted me again to inform me of their new mask launching – the AirWeave.
+This mask promises to improve the AirFlex design in many ways, emphasising increasing breathability and comfort.

-After looking over the product description, I found some interesting points that piqued my interest.
-Firstly, the AirWeave utilises Lanaco’s Helix filter.
-This filter is created in New Zealand using wool and is the most effective natural filter media globally.
-This filter media was chosen by NASA to be worn by astronauts on the ISS in the case of a fire breaking out.
+After reviewing the product description, I found some interesting points that piqued my interest.
+Firstly, the AirWeave utilises Filtrum’s wool filter.
+This filter is created in Australia using wool and is some of the most effective natural filter media currently available.
+Further, it’s highly breathable and significantly more environmentally friendly than polypropylene (which most filters use).

-On top of this, the mask is supposedly more comfortable and fits better due to a combination of being lighter, using better earloops with an improved fitting mechanism, and allowing for increased airflow.
-With all of these improvements, I wanted to find out if the new AirWeave mask is as good as the website implies.
+On top of this, the mask is supposedly more comfortable and fits better due to being lighter, using better earloops with an improved fitting mechanism, and allowing for increased airflow.
+With these improvements, I wanted to determine if the new AirWeave mask is as good as the website implies.

 Therefore, today I am bringing you my AusAir AirWeave review.
 This review will cover the science behind the mask, and I will also share my experiences from wearing the mask for the past two weeks.
 I will also compare the AirWeave to other reusable masks to help you choose which mask best suits your needs.

 As always, if you have tried the mask and have some thoughts and experiences to share, I would love to hear them in the comments below.
 Further, if you have any questions about the mask, please don’t hesitate to ask on this post.
 I do my best to reply to every comment!